QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 *  The value of a node in the \<intended\> configuration is determined by using precedence to decide where to take the value from.

-*  Non-template config always has the highest precedence.
+*  Non-template configuration always has the highest precedence.

 *  When templates are applied to multiple ancestors, the innermost ancestor takes precedence.